You’ve just filled up the gas tank in your car, and you are ready to hit the road, but the engine won’t start.

 In this article, we evaluate the various reasons why the car won’t start after a fill-up.
 We also look at what it means to get bad gas and how you can avoid it.

-7 Reasons Car Won’t Start After Getting Gas
+7 Reasons Why A Car Won’t Start After Getting Gas

 1. Bad EVAP purge control valve

-The most common reason your car won’t start after filling gas at the gas station is due to an EVAP purge control valve stuck open.
-When you fill the tank with fuel, the overpressure of air needs somewhere to go and it can be tight with the fuel nozzle.
+The most common reason your car won’t start after filling gas at the gas station is that the EVAP purge control valve is stuck open.
+When you fill the tank with fuel, the air in the tank becomes pressurized and needs somewhere to go, and it can be tight with the fuel nozzle.
 Therefore if the valve is stuck open, it will get pushed directly into the intake manifold.